samleenz/rnaseq-variant-gatk/README.md

 ### To do

-* Test that calls work with GATK 4
+* Fix GATK 4 calls so it works - is this a bug or implementation issues?

 ### Build process for GATK 4 conda environment